 drugs are bad but weed is illegal as a remnant of US occupation. who cares?

-Japan is starting to legalize casinos, following the lead of Macau.
+Japan is starting to legalize casinos following the questionable lead of Macau, another place that peaked 40 years ago.
 In regards to gambling there's plenty that tread the line of legality already, from pachinko to horseracing and boat races.
-Gambling addiction is already prevalent issue with pachinko and racing, I can't imagine this cash grab will be good for Japan.
+Gambling addiction is an already prevalent issue, pensioners lining up to spend young workers' suffocating taxes on a bit of fun.

 Only 40% of people voted last election, which is US levels of pitiful.
 Politicians here are treasured on the same frequency as tepid yoshinoya vomit.
 The same political party has more or less ruled the country for 63 years.
 Concerning, no?